PrithivirajDamodaran/Gramformer/README.md

 - Second and possibly [very complicated and $$$ way to get some 200M synthetic sentences](https://github.com/google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction).
 This is based on the last paper under references section.
 Not recommended but by all means knock yourself out if you are interested :-) (Update: I got my hands on all the 200M of them)
 - Third source is to repurpose the [GEC Task data](https://www.cl.cam.ac.uk/research/nl/bea2019st/)
 - Fourth source is from the paper "Parallel Iterative Edit Models for Local Sequence Transduction" (EMNLP-IJCNLP 2019)
-- I combined sources 1 and 3 to get my training data.
-NOTE: On the 3rd source I used ONLY W&I+LOCNESS from [Huggingface](https://huggingface.co/datasets/wi_locness)  this is for the beta/pre-release.
-- I ended up with ~1M records and after some heurtistics based filtering amounted to ~1/2M records for beta / pre-release.
+- For the beta / pre-release experiments, I combined 1st source and from the 3rd source I used the W&I+LOCNESS from [Huggingface dataset](https://huggingface.co/datasets/wi_locness) for the training data.
+I ended up with ~1M records and after some heurtistics based filtering amounted to ~1/2M records.
-- [Update] In the stable release I am using sources 1,2 and 4 listed above.
+- [Update] In the stable release I am using sources 1, 2 and 4 listed above.
 (The model in the above table with v1 suffix)

 ## Note on commercial uses: